luissilva-firmstep/aws_terraform/README.md

 # AWS provisioning with Terraform
-## Terraform installation on Ubuntu, I'm using the lastest version Xenial or Bionic
+## Terraform installation on Ubuntu Xenial or Bionic

 Download Terraform from their website: https://www.terraform.io/intro/getting-started/install.html, and click on **appropriate package**